Katherine Rich: Baby food claims based on poor understanding of nutrition

 Fruits are such important foods in a healthy diet that as a nation we are concerned that by age five years only half our children are eating the recommended two serves a day.
 Deterring people from feeding fruits to infants does nothing to address this problem.

 Parents can be confident that store-bought baby foods are a nutritious option for their babies and can be used with confidence as part of a mixed, healthy diet.
-It is certainly not common practice for manufactures to add sugar to baby fruits and the levels are comparable to fresh fruits often recommended for babies.
+It is certainly not common practice for manufacturers to add sugar to baby fruits and the levels are comparable to fresh fruits often recommended for babies.

 Here are some natural sugar levels of fruits per 100g (according to the Concise Food Composition Tables NZ): mashed banana 15.2g, stewed apple 8.0g, Gold Kiwifruit 10.9g, mandarin 9.9g, Wattie’s Pear & Banana (can) 11.9g, Wattie’s Pear, Mixed berries & Banana 9.8g.